AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 }
 ```

 We will do the same with our "on message" event listener code.
-Right now we won't change a single line of code within this section but we will wrap it a function before we bind it to the actual event listener and then we set up our event listeners.
+Right now we won't change a single line of code within this section but we will wrap it in a function before we bind it to the actual event listeners.

+For a cleaner separation in our

 ![](https://i.imgur.com/7Lj4wlJ.png)